The Best Invoice Finance Options - The Definitive New Zealand Guide to Invoice Factoring & Invoice Discounting

 There are also several disadvantages to invoice financing, including:

 - Cost: Invoice financing can be more expensive than other forms of financing, as it involves fees and discounts.
-This cost means Kiwi businesses won’t receive the full value of their invoices when using invoice financing, as the financing company takes a fee for its services.
+This cost means businesses won’t receive the full value of their invoices when using invoice financing, as the financing company takes a fee for its services.

 - Loss of control: When a company sells its unpaid invoices to a financing company, it loses control over the collection process.